RIT-Environmental-Genomics/Toxin-Identification-Pipeline/1.2_De_Novo_Pipeline/Using_Jupyter_Docker[Server]/README.md

 The provided token at the end will be your token to acces Jupyter.
 Please be sure when accessing jupyter you use the provided IP address of your device/network/container in place of 127.0.0.1. you will still provide the port to listen to (in this case 8888) and the remaining portions of the string.

+Finally, due to the way this docker container is set up, it is provided under an unsafe http address instead of https.
+Due to this (along with using port 8888) it isn't recommended to leave this container open for extensive periods of time as a global network, however it is still safe to run in a local environment so long as you never port forward.
 </p>